GeoNode/geonode/docs_2.0/tutorials/installation_devmode.rst

 * clone geonode from github and install it in the virtual environment
 * compile geoserver and start the development servers

-*Remark*: The following steps have to be executed in your terminal.
+.. note:: The following steps have to be executed in your terminal.
 The *Steps 1 – 4a* have to be done as a root user, therefore don´t forget to type sudo in front (as shown in the steps)!

 **Step 1**